It’s sort of like a secret weapon when you are trying to clean in and around your house.

 Well, as we’ve stated, chlorine bleach is pretty strong.
 It is an effective cleaner when applied to vinyl siding, rubber mats, floors, shower curtains, garbage cans, countertops, toilets, sinks, tubs, showers and many other items in your home.
 Be sure to read the instructions before use which will inform you to cut the bleach down with water for best results.
 These are still not good enough reasons for Executive Maids to use it.
 We still prefer using disinfectant.
 It’s just safer for our house cleaning clients.
 If you want bleach, we just ask that you be the one to spray it where you want it used prior to the maid service arrival.

+This is all to say that Executive Maids doesn’t use nasty Chlorine Bleach.
 We don’t use it at all because hospital strength disinfectant gets the job done the way we want it done.
 For your free quote or just for more information, fill out the Request A Quote form on our website or call us today at 215-690-4000.
 Executive Maids can provide you with many different cleaning services for inside and outside of your home.
 How lucky are you that you stumbled upon this webpage?